youyanggu/covid19_projections/path-to-herd-immunity.md

 # Path to Herd Immunity: 2021 Outlook of COVID-19 in the US
 By: [Youyang Gu](https://youyanggu.com)
-<br>December 9, 2020 *(Last Updated: December 9, 2020)
+<br>December 9, 2020 *(Last Updated: December 9, 2020)*

-With the availability of the COVID-19 vaccine in the horizon, we present our best current estimate of the path to COVID-19 herd immunity in the United States.
+With the availability of the COVID-19 vaccine in the near horizon, we present our best current estimate of the path to COVID-19 herd immunity in the United States.
 Herd immunity will be reached through immunity from two sources: vaccination and natural infection.

 ## Table of Contents
 * [Summary](#summary)